jina-ai/examples/wikipedia-sentences/README.md

-# Search Wikipedia Sentences with Transformers and DistilBERT
+# Semantic Wikipedia Search with Transformers and DistilBERT

 <table>
   <tr>